How Much Is a Dumpster Rental?

 You’ve likely seen these heavy-duty giant-size bags in a neighbor’s yard.
 You can buy these bags in a home improvement center and then fill them at home at your own pace.
 Bags sizes vary, but they’re commonly 8 feet long by 4 feet wide by 2.6 feet high.
 These hold three cubic yards of debris and have a 3,300-pound weight limit.

-The exact cost of a dumpster bag depends on where you live, because the ease of pickup and dump fees vary by town.
-A typical bag starts around $100 to $200, though you can get a lower price if you buy two bags or more.
+The exact cost of a dumpster bag depends heavily on where you live because the ease of pickup and dump fees vary by town.
+A typical bag starts around $100 to $200, though you can often get a lower price if you buy two bags or more.
 The price includes pickup as long as you adhere to weight guidelines and you place the bag within 18 feet of the street so the truck can properly lift it.
-Note that your bags must be picked up at the same time at the same location to qualify for a price reduction.
+Note that your bags must be picked up at the same time and location to qualify for a price reduction.

 Front-load dumpsters